 The “first-inventor-to-file regime” dictates that the first inventor to file a patent application with the USPTO is awarded the patent regardless of who was the first to invent or conceive of the invention.
 The rules of the first-inventor-to-file regime (FITF) must be understood in conjunction with the one-year personal grace period because the FITF rules greatly reduce any benefit of using the one-year personal grace period.

 The one-year personal grace period does not protect you against a third party that files a patent application on the same or similar idea as your invention.
 Under the FITF rules, they would be awarded the patent, not you.
 This was not the case under the prior first-to-invent regime.

 An inventor risks third-party interference if he or she markets an invention during the one-year grace period before filing the patent application.
-The third-party may observe the inventor’s marketing efforts and file their own patent application first.
+The third party may observe the inventor’s marketing efforts and file their own patent application first.
 The first-inventor-to-file regime does not take into consideration the date of an inventor’s conception.
-Instead, the USPTO only consider the filing dates of the patent applications when issuing a patent.
-Although there may be some recourse against a third-party that submits a patent application on another inventor’s product, such recourse may be expensive to prove and the outcome unpredictable.
+Instead, the USPTO only considers the filing dates of the patent applications when issuing a patent.
+Although there may be some recourse against a third party that submits a patent application on another inventor’s product, such recourse may be expensive to prove and the outcome unpredictable.
 Therefore, most inventors do not seek such recourse and instead would most likely quit marketing and selling their product to avoid patent infringement liability.